dahak-metagenomics/dahak/docs/quickstart.md

 * Provide URLs at which each read filtering file can be accessed
 * Provide a set of quality trimming values to use (2 and 30)
+* Specify which read files should be used for the workflow
-* Specify which biocontainers to use with singularity
+* Specify a container image from the biocontainers project to use with Singluarity
-* Set all read filtering parameters (for simplicity, we will set each parameter to its default value)
+* Set all read filtering parameters

 (See the [Read Filtering Snakemake](readfilt_snakemake.md) page for details on these options.)